rafaelpimenta53/study-case-20250521/README.md

 6. [Sample Results](#sample-results)

 This project implements a complete data pipeline following the **medallion architecture** (Bronze, Silver, Gold layers) to process brewery data from the Open Brewery DB API.
-The pipeline demonstrates modern data engineering practices using Python, Docker, AWS S3, and orchestration with Apache Airflow.
+The pipeline demonstrates modern data engineering practices.

+### Stack Used:

+- **Python and DuckDB** – Data collection and transformation
+- **Docker** – Containerization of each stage
+- **AWS S3** – Data storage
+- **Apache Airflow** – Workflow scheduling and orchestration

 ## Goal of the Application